Seeds & Seed Starting

 Open-pollinated—seeds that are produced from a random pollination by wind, birds, insects, or other natural ways.

-Hybrid seeds—controlled cross-pollination of two differing plant parents to create a new variety based on desirable characteristics such as yield, disease resistance, growth habit etc. If collected these seeds may not produce the same plant.
+Hybrid seeds—controlled cross-pollination of two differing plant parents to create a new variety based on desirable characteristics such as yield, disease resistance, growth habit etc. If seeds are collected from mature plants, they may not produce the same plant.

 When to Start Seeds Indoors

-Seeds should be started indoors according to germination rate and the number of weeks it takes for the seedling to grow to a transplantable size.
+Start seeds indoors based on the number of weeks it takes seedlings to grow to a transplantable size outdoors.
 Seed starting dates are based on our last average frost.

 In our area, our last average frost (LAF) is May 15th.
-Check out this chart:
+This handy dandy chart will guide your seed starting journey.

 Gather your Supplies